How to | Photograph Live Music

 Cracking your way in and etiquette

 With live music, most people begin by taking photos of a friend’s band, although in many smaller venues (such as pubs) you can generally get away with taking photos of bands with which you have no connection, providing you remain discreet.
 If in any doubt, try speaking to the band beforehand to see if they would be happy with you doing so.
-Establishing this initial connection is useful as the band will often take an interest in your images and may be more willing to use them (and thus, promote you and your work).
+Establishing this initial connection is useful as the band will often take an interest in your images and may be willing to use them on their socials (and thus, promote you and your work).

-Sharing your images with them – perhaps on their Facebook page or on another social network – is a great way to get your photography seen by a wider audience, but remember the issues surrounding sharing your images online, both in terms of what rights the social network may claim over your images and what people may end up doing with your work.
 Always credit yourself where possible and insist that people do the same if they are to use your images elsewhere (if you are happy for them to do so).
 You may choose to use a watermark to further protect your work, although bear in mind what kind of effect this may have on its artistic merits.
 Keep your work protected but do it tastefully.

-Although many photographic genres don’t strictly require enthusiast- or pro-level equipment, the often unforgivable conditions under which these kinds of images are taken change the game somewhat.
-You’ll often be working in low light, so ideally you need a camera characterised by two things: low noise at higher sensitivities and an autofocus system that will continue to function in low light.
-If, however, you know you’ll be shooting at a festival outside, or perhaps indoors in a well-lit environment, you can still get great results with even basic DSLRs at moderate ISO settings.
+Camera: You’ll often be working in low light, so ideally you need a camera characterised by two things: low noise at higher sensitivities and an autofocus system that will continue to function in low light.
+If, however, you know you’ll be shooting at a festival outside, or perhaps indoors in a well-lit environment, you can still get great results with even a basic camera at moderate ISO settings.

 Metering